octree-gva/decidim-participer.ge.ch/README.md

 # Decidim

+**The full documentation for OCSIN can be found here: https://git.octree.ch/decidim/ocsin-doc**

 Free Open-Source participatory democracy, citizen participation and open government for cities and organizations

 This is the open-source repository for decidim_app, based on [Decidim](https://github.com/decidim/decidim).